 He obtained his Ph.D. in Computer Science at New Jersey Institute of Technology (2009-2014).
 He worked with Dr. James Geller and Dr. Yehoshua Perl in the Structural Analysis of Biomedical Ontologies Center (SABOC).
 His doctoral thesis introduced a set of quality assurance methodologies for controlled terminologies and ontologies, e.g., Unified Medical Language System (UMLS), SNOMED CT, and domain ontologies in BioPortal.

 As the first author, he has published in leading biomedical informatics journals such as Journal of Biomedical Informatics, Artificial Intelligence in Medicine, and mainstream informatics conferences such as American Medical Informatics Association (AMIA) Annual Symposium, and World Congress on Health and Biomedical Informatics (MEDINFO).
 His papers were nominated as Student Paper Award of AMIA 2015 Summit on Clinical Research Informatics and MEDINFO 2015.
 His AMIA 2013 paper was selected as the representative paper on "biomedical ontologies" in the "Informatics Year In Review".
-He is a recipient of the Distinguished Paper Award of AMIA 2015 Annual Symposium.
+He received two Distinguished Paper Awards from AMIA 2015 and AMIA 2017, respectively.

 During his PhD studies, he was inducted into Alpha Epsilon Lambda National Graduate and Professional Honor Society.
 He received his MS from Columbia University and his BS from Beijing University of Posts and Telecommunications, both in Computer Science.